-"Development Located in an Area of Opportunity" means a developmentProposed Development with non-age restricted units of which more than 50% of the development'sProposed Development's total units contain two or more bedrooms, and that is located in a municipality with: Below average poverty levels, Average to above average ratings for school performance as evidenced by GreatSchools 2013 District Ratings, Above average "Jobs to Population" ratio and access to higher education opportunities as evidenced by proximity to community/technical colleges.
-Refer to Opportunity Characteristics Guideline for pointsPoints calculations.
-A Locational Guideline Map will be made available on the Authority's 3 Points website and will be the tool for Applicant's to use to determine their points Points.
+"Development Located in an Area of Opportunity" means a Proposed Development with non-age restricted units of which more than 50% of the Proposed Development's total units contain two or more bedrooms, and that is located in a municipality with: Below average poverty levels, Average to above average ratings for school performance as evidenced by GreatSchools 2013 District Ratings, Above average "Jobs to Population" ratio and access to higher education opportunities as evidenced by proximity to community/technical colleges.
+Refer to Opportunity Characteristics Guideline for Points calculations.
+A Locational Guideline Map will be made available on the Authority's website and will be the tool for Applicant's to use to determine their Points.